What You Need to Know About Gaming Manager

-Career Description Plan, direct, or coordinate gaming operations in a casino.
+Position Description Plan, direct, or coordinate gaming operations in a casino.
 May formulate house rules.

-Life As a Gaming Manager
+Daily Life Of a Gaming Manager

 - Review operational expenses, budget estimates, betting accounts, or collection reports for accuracy.